colingrady/LiteCache/README.md

 # LiteCache

-A Python SQLite-backed key-value cache with data age-out
+A Python SQLite-backed key-value cache with data ttl

 ## Example of Usage